-Lindisfarne Productions provides award-winning Edmonton video producers, directors, photographers, editors, and writers for commercials and corporate videos.
+Lindisfarne Productions provides award-winning Edmonton videographers, video producers, directors, photographers, editors, and writers for commercials, corporate and industrial video, video for Non-Profit and Governmental organizations, and much much more.
 Read more about our crew below.

 When basic physics dashed Simon’s boyhood dream of floating in a luminous anti-gravity jumpsuit high above the continent, he turned his eye to the world of video production.
 And he’s never looked back.
 Or down.

 After graduating (with distinction) from the Northern Alberta Institute of Technology Radio and Television Program, Simon went on to produce, direct, and serve as Director of Photography on hundreds of corporate, government and commercial productions.
 All while wearing regular, down-to-earth clothes — that he knits for himself.

 Despite his humble nature, Simon’s not above accepting awards.
 He won prizes for Best Promotional Video and Best Motivational Production respectively at the 2010 and 2012 Alberta Film and Television Festivals.
 In 2012 he won three ACE (Advertising Club of Edmonton) Awards including Best Overall Video Production (2012).
 2013 added two additional ACE Awards of Distinction to an already crowded trophy shelf.
 He still looks back with particular fondness on his single greatest achievement: his Grade One Participant Ribbon.

 It’s not all work for Simon.
 He fancies himself a modest talent at soccer (or “football”, as he so quaintly puts it), enjoys spending time with his children (“kids”), and has been known to put back a pint (“gallon”) or two of beer while staring wistfully at the sky.